urvikalia/morung_library/ProblemStatement.md

 that but will want for the phase 2 completion and then come back to it.
 [TODO]
 2. Defined an interface named Librarian with given two functions, but the LibrarySystem needs to implement librarian but that sounds logically incorrect.Technically it should be a librarian having access to librarySystem.
 Still not very clear on this.
 Need to ponder and get clarity
+3. Again a counter argument is , librarian will be using this system to add books and members.
+So might not want to implement it but in some sense its getting impelmented and should be a acceptable solution and reasoning
+Conclusion : I don't create a Librarian but the functionality is implemented via LibrarySystem.

 ## Forward thinking (Possible future enhancements)
 1. Search Optimization
 2. Access rules